Paleo Carrot Cake w/ Cream Cheese Frosting

 Other ways you can make simple modifications to this cake: add raisins, chopped nuts, or shredded coconut to the batter itself.
 These additions shouldn’t have an impact on the chemistry or baking time, so have some fun with it!

-Enjoy and please, come back and tell me how you’ve made this cake your own!
+Enjoy and please, come back and tell me how you’ve made this Paleo Carrot Cake your own!
 I love reading about your own creations.

 Carrot Cake with Dairy-Free Cream Cheese Frosting